HewlettPackard/morpheus-sap-install/roles/sap_swpm/README.md

 ## Prerequisites
 <!-- BEGIN Prerequisites -->
 Managed nodes:
 - Directory with SAP Installation media is present and `sap_swpm_software_path` updated.
-Download can be completed using [community.sap_launchpad](https://github.com/sap-linuxlab/community.sap_launchpad).
 - Ensure that servers are configured for SAP Systems.
-See [Recommended](#recommended) section.
 - Ensure that volumes and filesystems are configured correctly.
-See [Recommended](#recommended) section.

 ### Prepare SAP installation media
 Place a valid SAPCAR executable file in a directory specified by variable `sap_swpm_sapcar_path` (e.g. /software/sapcar).
 Example: `SAPCAR_1300-70007716.EXE`